-For the last months, we’ve been hard at work bringing the Core Engine to market as a commercial product.
+For the last months, we’ve been hard at work bringing ZenML to market as a commercial product.
 Our vision was and remains the commoditization of reproducible Machine Learning.
 Every pipeline for every model should forever be reproducible and have a deployable model at its end.
-All the invaluable lessons we’ve learned in this time, from customers, users, friends, and strangers, are now culminating in the next step towards our goal: We will make the Core Engine available under an Open Source License.
+All the invaluable lessons we’ve learned in this time, from customers, users, friends, and strangers, are now culminating in the next step towards our goal: We will make ZenML available under an Open Source License.

 The upcoming days will be dedicated to providing an extensible, open, and smartly abstracted version of the codebase we’ve been using so far to power our commercial product.

 Above the realities of any project and startup stands a bigger vision.
 From our early days, we’ve always shared the belief that whatever we build should be available with as little barrier to adoption as possible - and Open Source is just the next stage of achieving that goal.